They follow Stafford to a distinctly undistinguished bar and grill, Murphy's, no place to deal with him for now.

 Amaya hands him a Glenlivet on the rocks, "Have a drink, it's Hollywood junk, there is no bad publicity, the only bad is none."

 Claudia, "Where are Oceane, and Sloane?"

 "Probably asleep.
 Sloane has school tomorrow and she and Oceane swam all afternoon.
-I taped the program, they can catch up tomorrow.
+I recorded the program, they can catch up tomorrow.
 What's next for you Matt?"

 Claudia is reading proposals.
 You guys have overpaid me so much she's gotten really snobby about parts."